 Figure 2.
 Excerpt from an active survey the ask aural skills teachers about classroom activities that foster RP and AP.

 Figure 3.
-Excerpt from an active survey the ask aural skills teachers about beliefs about particular RP and AP activities.
+Excerpt from an active survey the ask aural skills teachers about beliefs about RP and AP activities.

 Figure 4.
 Excerpt from an active survey the ask aural skills teachers about their teaching experiences, training, and demographical information.